jonen/dotfiles/README.md

 This script will:

-1. Install Homebrew if it is not already installed (for non-macOS users).
+1. Install Homebrew if it is not already installed.
 2. Install `yay` for Arch-based distributions if it is not already installed.
 3. Stow dotfiles for various applications and tools based on the detected operating system.

-## Supported Operating Systems

-- **macOS**: The script installs necessary packages using Homebrew.
-- **Linux**: The script detects the distribution and installs the required packages using the appropriate package manager (APT for Debian-based, DNF for RHEL-based, and Yay for Arch-based).

 ## Dotfiles Included

-The following dotfiles are included in this repository:
+The dotfiles for the following program are included in this repository:

 - `aerospace`
 - `alacritty`